smartcontractkit/documentation/docs/Node Operators/fulfilling-requests.md

 1. Open [ATestnetConsumer.sol in Remix](https://remix.ethereum.org/#url=https://docs.chain.link/samples/APIRequests/ATestnetConsumer.sol).

-1. Note that `setChainlinkToken(0x01BE23585060835E02B77ef475b0Cc51aA1e0709)` is configured for _Rinkeby_.
+1. Note that `setChainlinkToken(0x326C977E6efc84E512bB9C30f76E30c160eD06FB)` is configured for _Goerli_.
 Fetch the Link token address for the network you are deploying into from the [Link token contracts page](/docs/link-token-contracts).

 1. On the **Compiler** tab, click the **Compile** button for `ATestnetConsumer.sol`.